 To be Positive (invested "In the Market"), there must be 2 out of 3 positive confirming indications, those being RSI>50%, and MACD and Slow Stochastics being "positive".

-Current Reading: there are two of the three parameters that are Positive, which is a Positive Indication.
+Current Reading: all three of the three parameters are Positive, which is a very Positive Indication.

 CURRENT INDICATION

 The Overall Score is Positive: Investors should be In the Market.
 See chart below.